ipedrazas/k8s.uk/kubernetes/api-vs-kubectl.md

 In summary, kubectl is a great tool to interact with kubernetes, but remember that there's also a fantastic API that allows you to interact with the cluster also.

 What are the main differences?
 Well, a person should use `kubectl` but a system, or an application would use the API.
-In fact, if you're making a tool that interacts with kubernetes and you're using `kubectl` under the hood, I bet it's because you feel more confortable with kubectl and not so much with the REST API...
+In fact, if you're making a tool that interacts with kubernetes and you're using `kubectl` under the hood, I bet it's because you feel more comfortable with kubectl and not so much with the REST API...
 But nothing comes free, you trade the knowledge you have of a tool by having to parse text instead of clearly defined objects that the API should return.

 Truth is, that the API documentation is not great either, so... maybe we should ask to have a bunch of examples that use the API so people can learn faster :)